javascript-tutorial/en.javascript.info/1-js/5-data-types/01-primitives-methods/article.md

 # Methods of primitives

 JavaScript allows to work with primitives (strings, numbers etc) as if they were objects.

-They also have methods and such.
-Of course, primitives are not objects (and here we plan to make it even more clear), but can be used like them.
+They also provide methods to call and such.
+We are going to study them soon, but first let's see how it works, because, of course, primitives are not objects (and here we plan to make it even more clear).

 [cut]